Jeffser/Alpaca/README.md

 - [Nokse](https://github.com/Nokse22) for their contributions to the UI and table rendering
 - [Louis Chauvet-Villaret](https://github.com/loulou64490) for their suggestions and help translating the app to French
 - [CounterFlow64](https://github.com/CounterFlow64) for their help translating the app to Norwegian
+- [Yuehao Sui](https://github.com/8ar10der) for their help translating the app to Simplified Chinese
+- [Aleksana](https://github.com/Aleksanaa) for her help with better handling of directories

 ## About forks
 If you want to fork this...
 I mean, I think it would be better if you start from scratch, my code isn't well documented at all, but if you really want to, please give me some credit, that's all I ask for...
 And maybe a donation (joke)